Table of Contents[Hide][Show]

 The longer you leave the tea on the hair, the more noticeable the color will be.
 You can also try repeated applications.

 The key is to make the tea highly concentrated.
 Use 3-5 teabags (or about the same amount in loose-leaf tea) for two cups of water.
-You can apply the cooled tea to hair alone, or mix with conditioner (as noted in the coffee recipe).
+You can apply the cooled tea to hair alone, or mix with an herbal conditioner (as noted in the coffee recipe).
 If you’re seeking to cover grays, mix with some fresh or dried sage, which helps open up the hair follicles.

 Leave on hair for at least an hour—more if you want more color.
 Some even put on a cap and wear the tea overnight, then rinse the following morning.
 Check your color to determine what intensity you need.

 Depending on what color you’re going for, you can use a variety of herbs to achieve it.
 Here are some suggestions, depending on what your natural color is:

 Red hair: Try calendula, marigold, rosehips, and hibiscus to deepen the red shade or add a few red highlights.
 The effects are cumulative—if you keep using the dye regularly, you will notice more color.
 Simmer the flowers in water for about 30 minutes, strain, cool, and then spray or pour on hair and allow to dry in the sun if possible.